 For medical questions, we encourage you to review our information with your doctor.

 The most common type of prostate biopsy is a core needle biopsy.
 For this procedure, the doctor puts a thin, hollow needle into the prostate gland.
-When the needle is pulled out it removes a small cylinder of prostate tissue called a core.
-This is often repeated several times to sample different areas of the prostate.
+When the needle is pulled out it removes a small cylinder of prostate tissue, which is called a core.
+The doctor will typically remove cores from several different areas of the prostate during a biopsy.

-Your pathology report will list each core separately by a number (or letter) assigned to it by the pathologist, with each core (biopsy sample) having its own diagnosis.
-If cancer or some other problem is found, it is often not in every core, so you need to look at the diagnoses for all of the cores to know what's going on with you.
+The pathologist will give each core (biopsy sample) a number (or letter) in your pathology report, and each core will get its own diagnosis.
+If cancer or some other problem is found, it is often not in every core, so the diagnoses for all of the cores need to be looked at to know what's going on.

-A biopsy only removes a small amount of the prostate tissue, so it is possible for a biopsy to miss a cancer.
+Each biopsy sample only removes a small core of prostate tissue, so it’s possible it could miss cancer if it’s in another part of the prostate.
 This is one of the reasons that doctors typically remove several cores from different parts of the prostate when they do a biopsy.
-But even when removing several cores, it is still possible for prostate cancer to be missed.
+But even when several cores are removed, it’s still possible that prostate cancer could be missed.

-If a biopsy does not find cancer but your doctor still thinks that prostate cancer is likely (based on the findings of a rectal exam or prostate-specific antigen [PSA] blood test), they may recommend that your prostate be biopsied again at some time in the future.
+If a biopsy does not show cancer, but your doctor still suspects that you have prostate cancer (because your prostate-specific antigen [PSA] blood test result is high, for example), they might recommend further testing.
+This might include getting other types of lab tests to learn more about your situation, or getting a repeat prostate biopsy at some time in the future.
 Your doctor is the best person to discuss this with you.

-All of these are terms for things the pathologist might see under the microscope that are benign (not cancer), but sometimes can look like cancer under the microscope.
+All of these are benign (not cancer) conditions the pathologist might see under the microscope, but that can sometimes look like cancer.

-Atypical adenomatous hyperplasia (which is sometimes called adenosis) is another benign condition that can sometimes be seen on a prostate biopsy.
+Atypical adenomatous hyperplasia (sometimes called adenosis) is another benign condition sometimes seen on a prostate biopsy.